 Another important component of the SHARP program is the use of a biodegradable gel that is inserted between the prostate and the rectum at the time of the marker placement (see Figure 1).
 This creates a buffer between the prostate and the rectum, pushing the rectum out of the way of the high dose of radiation and further reducing the risk of bowel side effects.

 What makes the prostate program at MSK unique is the availability of the comprehensive package of options we can offer our patients.
 Our expertise and the array of choices at our disposal enables us to tailor radiation therapy based on the characteristics and location of the tumor, as well as important physical, emotional, and psychological factors that take into account the entire individual and his quality of life.Back to top

 The radiation therapy approach we recommend depends on the unique characteristics of a man’s disease.
 SHARP is generally recommended for men who have localized prostate cancer that has not spread beyond the prostate and who have relatively good urinary function.

 For men with more aggressive disease, we may combine SHARP with other treatments such hormone therapy or radioactive seed implants, also known as brachytherapy.Back to top

 Side effects of SHARP treatment

-Despite the application of high radiation doses, the more than 400 patients with disease confined to the prostate who so far have been treated with SHARP have tolerated the treatment well and experience similar or lesser side effects compared with more conventional external radiation techniques.
+Despite the application of high radiation doses, patients receiving SHARP at our institution have tolerated the treatment well and experience similar or lesser side effects compared with more conventional external radiation techniques.
 After treatment, patients are closely followed with MRIs and a prostate biopsy two years after the treatment is completed.